Masthabanu/Capstone-Project/README.md

 The dataset was cleaned, structured, and transformed into a star schema model to support efficient analysis.
 Using Excel dashboards, the project visualizes revenue patterns, product performance, and regional sales distribution to support data-driven decision-making.

 **Project Objectives:**
-Analyze overall sales performance of the e-commerce business.
+Analyze overall sales performance of the e-commerce business,

-Identify top-performing products and categories.
+Identify top-performing products and categories,

-Understand regional sales distribution.
+Understand regional sales distribution,

-Compare revenue and quantity trends.
+Compare revenue and quantity trends,

 Provide interactive filtering to explore business insights dynamically.

 **Tools and Technologies Used:**